 Bartolo Mascarello was perhaps the Langhe's staunchest defender of traditional winemaking.
 His daughter, Maria Teresa, has built on this estate's noble legacy, making some of Barolo's most elegant and iconic wines.
-No artifical fertilizers, herbicides or pesticides are employed in the vineyards, and winemaking is ultra-traditional, with long macerations and extended aging in large, neutral botti (2,500-5,000L).
+Organic viticulture is the norm, and winemaking is ultra-traditional, with long macerations and extended aging in large, neutral botti (2,500 - 5,000L).
 As did her father, Maria Teresa blends her vineyards to make a single Barolo - believing that the blend is greater than the sum of its parts.
 Grapes are picked by hand and cleaned in the vineyard.

-Established: 1919 by Guilio Mascarlo Proprietor: Maria Teresa Mascarello significant clay (San Lorenzo), and clay with fingerings of sand (Rocche dell'Annunziata).
+Established: 1919 by Guilio Mascarlo Proprietor: Maria Teresa Mascarello